 If you are following this thread then you will know that we have already provided a definition of marketing, which is the investment that you make in generating leads, which we have also defined.
-So perhaps it is the strategy part that is so confusing? the dictionary provides this definition;
+So perhaps it is the strategy part that is so confusing?
+Running market strategies are like running into an Awesome Penny Stocks, you need to study and do it carefully.
+The dictionary provides this definition;

 Strategy. noun. a plan of action or policy designed to achieve a major or overall aim.

 So that seems simple enough, marketing is about generating leads and strategy is the plan of action designed to achieve that.
 A successful marketing strategy will generate the required number of leads and a really successful marketing strategy will be concerned with the quality of those leads.
 If you have the right quantity and quality of leads the sales will follow and if you have sales of the right quantity and quality you will be in charge of your business and your business will rock.